Yoni2222/primekg-link-prediction/README.md

   (nodes sharing a neighbor but with no edge).
 Val/test stay random for fair evaluation.
 Tends to improve MRR / Hits@K by forcing finer distinctions.
-- **`per_relation_eval`** — when True (or `--per-relation`), after training the final model, breaks the test ranking metrics (MRR, Hits@K) down by relation type.
-This answers whether the GCN/GAT gap differs across relation types (e.g.
-  GAT may win on some relations and lose on others, which a single pooled number hides).
+- **`per_relation_eval`** — when True (or `--per-relation`), after training the final model, breaks the test metrics down by relation type.
+Reports both classification metrics (AUC, F1) — which show where GCN's separation advantage lives — and ranking metrics (MRR, Hits@K) — which show where GAT's ranking advantage lives.
+This directly answers why the two models win on different pooled metrics, since a single pooled number hides per-relation differences.
   Computed once on the final model — not per-epoch, so it adds almost no runtime.
   Relations with fewer than `per_relation_min_edges` (default 50) test positives are folded into an `(other)` group for stability.
+- **`disease_focused_eval`** — when True (or `--disease-focused`), reports a second unified metrics table computed only on test edges that touch a disease node (either endpoint has node type `disease`).
+The pooled table is dominated by non-disease edges (e.g. protein-protein, drug-side-effect), so this targets the project's actual goal — predicting disease-related links — directly.
+Keep both: the pooled table for literature comparison, the disease-focused one for the goal.

 ## Metrics